Additional Name(s): نورة القحطاني

 Nature of Charges: Spreading Propaganda & False or Misleading Ideas, Information, or Materials Subversion Terrorism

-Nourah al-Qahtani is imprisoned in relation to possessing religious materials.
+Nourah al-Qahtani is imprisoned for her religious activity.